-Like the University's search tool, Discovery, Google Scholar provides an aggregated search across a huge range of resources.
+As in the case of Discovery, Google Scholar provides an aggregated search across a huge range of resources.
 When you search for something, it will indicate the type of resource (book, article, citation) in the search results and then link to options for finding the resources.
 To avoid paying for resources and be redirected to the University of Melbourne holdings search for Google Scholar on the library catalogue or via the e-journals and databases link and follow the links.
 Alternatively, set up preferences on Google Scholar to link to the University of Melbourne resources by following the instructions here: Software Applications and Tools (scroll down).

 Google Scholar only provides limited advanced searching options.
 These are available once you have conducted a search in the top right-hand corner of the page, or by clicking on the arrow at the end of the search field.
 Please consult the following guide for more detailed information: Advanced Google features and Search Engine alternatives